ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: codeblock}

-You may create a _web action_ `hello` in the package `demo` for the namespace `guest` using the CLI's `--web` flag with a value of `true` or `yes`:
+You can create a _web action_ `hello` in the package `demo` for the namespace `guest` by using the CLI's `--web` flag with a value of `true` or `yes`:
 ```
 wsk package create demo
 ```
 {: pre}

 ```
 wsk action create /guest/demo/hello hello.js --web true
 ```
 {: pre}

-Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the
-need for credentials.
-A web action can be invoked using a URL that is structured as follows:
+Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the need for credentials.
+A web action can be invoked by using a URL that is structured as follows:
 `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
-The fully qualified name of an action consists of three
-parts: the namespace, the package name, and the action name.
+The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.

 *The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.*

 An example is `guest/demo/hello`.
-The web action API path may be used with `curl` or `wget` without an API key.
-It may even be entered directly in your browser.
+The web action API path can be used with `curl` or `wget` without an API key.
+It can even be entered directly in your browser.

 Try opening [https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane](https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane) in your web browser.
 Or try invoking the action via `curl`:
 ```